Sophokles187/data-cards/docs/faq.md

 #### Does DataCards impact performance?
 DataCards is designed to be as efficient as possible, but complex queries with many results or large images may impact performance.
 You can use the lazy loading feature to improve performance with large image collections.

-#### Are my cards automatically updated when I change my notes?
+#### How do I update my cards when I change my notes?
-By default, cards are not automatically updated unless you enable the dynamic updates feature.
-You can enable this globally in the plugin settings or for specific cards with the `dynamicUpdate: true` setting.
+DataCards includes a refresh button on each container that appears when you hover over the top-left corner.
+This is the recommended way to update your cards.
+You can also enable automatic dynamic updates in the Advanced settings, but the refresh button is more reliable.

 #### Can I use DataCards on mobile?
 Yes, DataCards is fully compatible with Obsidian mobile and includes specific settings for mobile devices to optimize the display.